Codecademy/ugc/content/smyja/how-to-use-graphql-with-django.md

 schema = graphene.Schema(query=Query, mutation=Mutation)
 ```

-Start the server and a run a mutation with the GraphQL API browser using this:
+Start the server and run a mutation with the GraphQL API browser by using this:

 ```graphql
 mutation {